-At our 2011 annual retreat we did an exercise that got us thinking about BootsnAll’s values in a completely different way.
+At our annual retreat a few years back, we did an exercise that got us thinking about BootsnAll’s values in a completely different way.
 The result was a set of four core values that we think not only fit the company brilliantly, they speak to many of the things we love about travel, too.

 BootsnAll’s Core Values: